 While some sites do confirm listing info with the original poster, sites that follow the Craigslist platform of allowing listings to be posted for free help foster an environment where fake listings may be more common than real listings.
 It falls to you as the renter to spot telltale signs of a rental scam.
 Here are eight red flags to look for in online rental listings that indicate a possible con.

-The listing photos have an MLS watermark.
 If the rental listing's photos sport a watermark – which is used to identify the owner of the photo – look closely.
 Scammers sometimes illegally pull photos from the local multiple listing service, where properties are listed for sale by real estate professionals.
-When a photo appears with an MLS watermark, the person who posted the rental doesn’t have the original photo because they aren’t actually associated with the property.
+When a photo appears with an MLS watermark, the person who posted the rental doesn't have the original photo because he or she isn't actually associated with the property.

-The listing details are vague.
-Not everyone’s great at writing a rental description, but if basic details seem overly vague or don’t quite make sense, it’s probably because the person who posted the property has never been there.
+Not everyone is great at writing a rental description, but if basic details seem overly vague or don't quite make sense, it's probably because the person who posted the property has never been there.
 Omitting details on utilities or mentioning an attraction that's more than a mile away as being within walking distance can be an indication that the poster isn't familiar with the area or doesn't expect you to be familiar with it.

 The FTC warns against adhering to requests for a security deposit or first month’s rent before you’ve signed the lease and met the landlord in person.
 You should never pay any amount beyond an application fee before you've confirmed the space is available, the individual you're working with is associated with the property and you've signed a contract that makes you the legal tenant.

 The reason many scammers give that they can't meet with you in person is they're temporarily out of the country.
 As the FTC reports on its website, scammers may even put in the effort to make it seem realistic: "It might even involve a lawyer or an 'agent' working on their behalf.
 Some scammers even create fake keys," and send them to you in the mail.